Who are the Friends of the Pumpkinvine Nature Trail?

-The Pumpkinvine Nature Trail is connected to the Maple City Greenway in Goshen which in turn connects to the MapleHeart Trail forming a regional trail network.
-There are two "gaps" in the Pumpkinvine Nature Trail that Friends are working to fill.
-Currently trail users must travel county roads for 1.75 miles between County Roads 33 and 35 and 0.5 miles between County Road 850 W and downtown Shipshewana.
+The Pumpkinvine Nature Trail is connected to the Maple City Greenway in Goshen which in turn connects to the MapleHeart Trail and creates a extensive trail network.

 - Surveying trail usage

 - Maintaining this website

 - Coordinating volunteers

 - Providing grant funding for projects, materials, amenities, etc.